All Episodes

 Here is our toll-free telephone number.

-If you want to be a part of the program, well, the side show continues.
+It's 800-941 Sean, if you want to be a part of the program.

-One thing that has come out already is, oh yeah, he wants Donald Trump in jail.
+One thing that has come out already is, oh, yeah, he wants Donald Trump in jail.

 Oh, he wants Donald Trump convicted.

-Oh, that that's that's all perfectly fine.
+Oh, that's all perfectly fine.

 No gag order on Michael Cohn at all in any way whatsoever.